elvencache/ec-sss/README.md

 4) run makefile in this folder to compile shaders

 # notes
-Implement screen space shadows denoising as bgfx example.
+Implement screen space shadows as bgfx example.
 Goal is to explore various options and parameters.
+Includes toggle for "soft contact shadows", inspired by screen space ambient occlusion.
+These could fit better with the look of your scene if you already have some kind of soft shadows.

 # references